micmejia/bible-dump/NKJV/James/Jas 5.md

 And the prayer of faith will save the sick, and the Lord will raise him up.
 And if he has committed sins, he will be forgiven.

 ###### 16
-[^j]Confess _your_ trespasses to one another, and pray for one another, that you may be healed.
-The effective, [^k]fervent prayer of a righteous man avails much.
+Confess _your_ trespasses to one another, and pray for one another, that you may be healed.
+The effective, fervent prayer of a righteous man avails much.

 ###### 17
 Elijah was a man with a nature like ours, and he prayed earnestly that it would not rain; and it did not rain on the land for three years and six months.